simonfrey/s4/README.md

 I assume you have a [go](https://golang.org/) build environment setup in your machine.

-In order to build the web assembly file for the frontend please use the following command in the `frontend/wasm` directory:
+In order to build & pack the web assembly file for the frontend please use the following command in the top level directory:
 ```
-GOOS=js GOARCH=wasm go build -o wasm.wasm wasm.go
+bash buildFrontend.sh
 ```

 This will build you the required file.
 You now can copy to `frontend` folder to your web server (or use it locally) and it